artemdevel/artemdevel.github.io/_posts/2022-10-20-android-root.md

 pm install -r --user 0 /system/app/SomeApp/SomeApp.apk
 ```

-List of users also can be get by `pm` command
+List of users also can be obtained by `pm` command
 ```shell
 pm list users
 ```